 |August or January||48||Required||Optional||David Wick|

 Our curriculum is designed around a distinct set of learning goals to promote the relevant skills and knowledge that foster meaningful intercultural understanding and interactions in international education.

 Core coursework (24 credits)

 Practicum or thesis (6 credits)

-The interdisciplinary course work emphasizes the learning goals of the program.
-Sample courses:
+The interdisciplinary core coursework is made up of 24 credits and emphasizes the learning goals of the program.